RalphRobes0324/Nika/README.md

 ## Write your review based on app experience
 ## Select and purchase virtual currency
 ## Score is functional, but sorting is not operational

+# Deliverable 4
+## App functionality now complete
+## Score Fragment completed with full functionality
+## Offline mode implemented
+## Log-in and Registration features updated to have more variety
+## UI updated to be more user friendly